Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 - `displayName`, optional, is the display name for the thread member.
 - `shareHistoryTime`, optional, is the time from which the chat history is shared with the member.

-`MultiStatusResponse` is the result returned from creating a thread, it has 'multipleStatus' which is a list of `IndividualStatusResponse`.
+`MultiStatusResponse` is the result returned from creating a thread.
+It has a 'multipleStatus' property which represents a list of `IndividualStatusResponse`.

 ```swift
 let thread = CreateChatThreadRequest(